 - Hormone signals (FSH) from the pituitary gland stimulate the ovary.

-- In response to FSH, an egg matures and the ovary produces estrogen and progesterone, which, in turn, stimulate the lining of the uterus (endometrium) to thicken in preparation for a fertilized egg to implant.
+- In response to FSH, an egg matures and the ovary produces estrogen.
+Estrogen, in turn, stimulates the lining of the uterus (endometrium) to thicken in preparation for the implantation of a fertilized egg.

 - The LH surge causes the egg to be released and stimulates the ovary to make progesterone.